Tyill/sunnet/python/README.md

-SkyNet is a light deep learning library.
+sunnet is a light deep learning library.

 This package supports Linux, and Windows platforms.